brjoey/imgbif/README.md

                  )
 ```

-See the help file for more information about `setup_app`.
+See the help file for more information about `imgbif_app`.

 ```
-?setup_app
+?imgbif_app
 ```